3liteking148/seq-position-probs/README.md

     seq-position-probs profile.hmm numOfSequences sequenceLength

 where `profile.hmm` has profile(s) in HMMER3/f format.
-It calculates
+For each
-three kinds of score:
+profile versus each sequence, it shows three kinds of score:

 * The maximum end-anchored score
 * The maximum start-anchored score
 * The maximum mid-anchored score

+Here, an "anchor" means a pair of coordinates (*i*,*j*) in the profile and the sequence.
+It gets each kind of score for all possible anchors, and shows the maximum.

 It then estimates a Gumbel *K* parameter for each kind of score.
 This becomes more accurate if you increase numOfSequences and